Bit Efficient Toeplitz Covariance Estimation: Introduction

-For the Toeplitz covariance estimation problem, the goal is to approximate $T$ using as few bits of sample information as possible.
-This objective is motivated by the need to reduce the amount of information that must be acquired or transmitted.
-Unlike general covariance estimation, the focus here is on the estimator that leverage only a subset of the entries from each quantized coarse sample $\dot{\boldsymbol{x}}^{(l)}$.
-Here, the quantization process maps the exact values of the samples to a discrete form, see Fig.~\ref{RQTCE} in the main context.
+Motivated by these considerations, we study Toeplitz covariance estimation under \textit{quantized, partially observed data}.
+In this paradigm, reducing the number of observed entries per sample or lowering the quantization resolution diminishes the information contained in each observation, and thereby increasing the number of samples needed to achieve a desired estimation accuracy.
+Consequently, our objective is to approximate $T$ using as few bits of sample information as possible while satisfying prescribed accuracy constraints, which is particularly critical in large-scale sensing or low-power systems such as radar \cite{patole2017automotive} and wireless communications \cite{studer2016quantized}.
+Unlike general covariance estimation, the focus here is on the estimator that leverages only a subset of the entries from each quantized coarse sample $\dot{\boldsymbol{x}}^{(l)}$, see Fig.~\ref{RQTCE} in the main context.

 When considering the number of bits required for the estimator $\hat{T}$ to achieve a given tolerance $\epsilon$, i.e.,

 the following aspects are typically of interest: \begin{itemize} \item \textbf{Vector Sample Complexity (VSC)}: The number of coarse samples $\dot{\boldsymbol{x}}^{(1)}, \ldots, \dot{\boldsymbol{x}}^{(n)}$ required by the estimator $\hat{T}$ to approximate $T$.